Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Introduction

 Testing this framework against observations, particularly at high redshift, is limited by the ability to separate the AGN and star-forming components of the spectral energy distributions (SEDs) of galaxies, as to test the `quasar mode' of AGN feedback, it is necessary to simultaneously constrain the AGN luminosity and star formation rate (SFR) at a time when the AGN should be heavily \cchb{dust-enshrouded} \citep[e.g.,][]{DiMatteo2005,Hopkins2008}.
-The far-IR (FIR)/sub-millimeter regime is thus a powerful probe of dust-obscured mass assembly. \cch{It has long been known that \cchb{dust-enshrouded} AGN can dominate the total IR luminosity \citep[e.g.,][]{Sanders1988}, but it is typically assumed that AGN contribute negligibly to FIR emission at wavelengths longer than rest-frame $100\,\mu$m, as predicted by torus models \citep[e.g.,][]{Fritz2006,Nenkova2008a,Nenkova2008b}.
-Consequently, cold dust emission is sometimes treated as a `safe' SFR tracer even when an AGN dominates the bolometric luminosity of the galaxy by explicitly converting the FIR luminosity into an SFR value \citep[e.g.,][]{Hatziminaoglou2010,Kalfountzou2014,Azadi2015,Gurkan2015,Stacey2018,Banerji2018,Wethers2020}.}
+The far-IR (FIR; $\lambda\gtrsim100\,\mu$m)/sub-millimeter (sub-mm) regime is thus a powerful probe of dust-obscured mass assembly.
+It has long been known that \cchb{dust-enshrouded} AGN can dominate the total IR luminosity, powered predominantly by warm dust emitting at $\mathrm{5\,\mu m<\lambda_{rest}\leq30\,\mu m}$ \citep[e.g.,][]{Sanders1988}, but it is typically assumed that AGN contribute negligibly to FIR emission at wavelengths longer than rest-frame $100\,\mu$m, as predicted by torus models \citep[e.g.,][]{Fritz2006,Nenkova2008a,Nenkova2008b}.
+Consequently, cold dust emission at rest-frame wavelengths $\gtrsim100\,\mu$m is sometimes treated as a `safe' SFR tracer even when an AGN dominates the bolometric luminosity of the galaxy by explicitly converting the FIR luminosity into an SFR value \citep[e.g.,][]{Hatziminaoglou2010,Kalfountzou2014,Azadi2015,Gurkan2015,Stacey2018,Banerji2018,Wethers2020}.